-Nestled in the picturesque Yass Valley on the banks of the Yass River, the township of Yass is within easy reach of Sydney and Canberra.
+Nestled in the picturesque Yass Valley on the banks of the Yass River, the township of Yass is within easy reach of Canberra.

 Yass is a town in the Southern Tablelands of New South Wales, in Yass Valley, located about 280 km south-west of Sydney, on the Hume Highway.